College Disability Workshop

 In this workshop, NCSU and Wake Technical Community College will discuss this shift in responsibility as well as the services their college campuses provide.
 They will review applicable laws and discuss the roles of the student, parent and teacher/instructor.
 If your child plans to pursue college studies, this workshop is for you!
 Regardless of your child’s age, come discover what’s expected of your student in college in order to help plan IEP goals that keep the student on this path.

 Students in 8th -12th grades receiving special education services are invited to attend with their parents.
+Childcare is not provided.

 Did you know?
 Topics covered include: